Skip to main content

 Assessment Rationale And Relationship

-A exam is the most appropriate and efficient method to assess the range of Knowledge Outcomes in particular, but also includes assessment of the Skills Outcomes in design calculations.
+A summative exam assessment is the most appropriate and efficient method to assess the range of Knowledge Outcomes in particular, but also includes assessment of the Skills Outcomes in design calculations, which are further assessed through formative tutorials.

-The laboratory report assesses the understanding of the practical elements of the module, as well as addressing the knowledge and practical skills outcomes.
+The understanding of the practical elements of the module, as well as addressing the knowledge and practical skills outcomes will be carried out through formative observational and questioning during the lab practicals.

 Reading Lists